-Students

-If a student has an allegation pending for violation of the Policy on Equal Opportunity, Harassment, and Nondiscrimination, Black River Technical College may place a hold on a student's ability to graduate and/or to receive an official transcript/diploma.
+Students: If a student has an allegation pending for violation of the Policy on Equal Opportunity, Harassment, and Nondiscrimination, Black River Technical College may place a hold on a student's ability to graduate and/or to receive an official transcript/diploma.

 Should a student decide to not participate in the resolution process, the process proceeds absent their participation to a reasonable resolution.
-Should a student Respondent permanently withdraw from the College, the resolution process ends, as the College no longer has disciplinary jurisdiction over the withdrawn student.
+Should a student Respondent permanently withdraw from Black River Technical College, the resolution process ends, as Black River Technical College no longer has disciplinary jurisdiction over the withdrawn student.

-However, the College will continue to address and remedy any systemic issues, variables that may have contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
-The student who withdraws or leaves while the process is pending may not return to the College.
+However, Black River Technical College will continue to address and remedy any systemic issues, variables that may have contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
+The student who withdraws or leaves while the process is pending may not return to Black River Technical College.
 Such exclusion applies to all campuses of Black River Technical College.
 A hold will be placed on their ability to be readmitted.
 They may also be barred from Black River Technical College property and/or events.

-If the student Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student is not permitted to return to the College unless and until all sanctions have been satisfied.
+If the student Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student is not permitted to return to Black River Technical College unless and until all sanctions have been satisfied.

-During the resolution process, the College may put a hold on a responding student's transcript or place a notation on a responding student's transcript or dean's disciplinary certification that a disciplinary matter is pending.
+During the resolution process, Black River Technical College may put a hold on a responding student's transcript or place a notation on a responding student's transcript or dean's disciplinary certification that a disciplinary matter is pending.

-Employees

-Should an employee Respondent resign with unresolved allegations pending, the resolution process ends, as Black River Technical College no longer has disciplinary jurisdiction over the resigned employee.
+Employees: Should an employee Respondent resign with unresolved allegations pending, the resolution process ends, as Black River Technical College no longer has disciplinary jurisdiction over the resigned employee.

-However, the College will continue to address and remedy any systemic issues, variables that contributed to the alleged violation(s), and any ongoing effects of the alleged harassment or discrimination.
+However, Black River Technical College will continue to address and remedy any systemic issues, variables that contributed to the alleged violation(s), and any ongoing effects of the alleged harassment or discrimination.

-The employee who resigns/retires with unresolved allegations pending is not eligible for rehire with Black River Technical College and the records retained by the Title IX Coordinator will reflect that status.
+The employee who resigns with unresolved allegations pending is not eligible for rehire with Black River Technical College and the records retained by the Title IX Coordinator will reflect that status.